Support after getting a diagnosis

 You can also read guides on NHS about:

-If your child needs additional support
+If your child needs additional support with learning

-If you are already receiving support for your child but still need more help, you can ask for an Education, Health and Care Plan (EHCP).
+If you are already receiving support for your child in school but still need more help, you can discuss this with your child's school.

 An EHCP can help if your child:

-• has high support needs
+• has high support needs that the school cannot meet with their available SEND resources

 • has a life-long disability